NischalAdhikary/basic-Calculator/README.md

-The Simple Calculator is a basic application developed in [insert your programming language].
+The Simple Calculator is a basic application developed in html,css and javascript.
 It performs standard arithmetic operations including addition, subtraction, multiplication, and division.
 This project is a great starting point for beginners to understand basic programming concepts and arithmetic operations.
 <ul>

 <li>Features</li>